 Step 3: Set A Daily Intention

-Every morning sit down with your journal and choose a daily intention that meshes with your long-term intentions.
 It’s best to choose only a single intention for the day so that you can stay focused on it.

-For example, if you know you have a busy day ahead, try an intention like ‘I will remain calm and present today’ or ‘I will be focused and productive today.’
+For example, if you know you have a busy day ahead, try an intention like, ‘I will remain calm and present today’ or ‘I will be focused and productive today.’

 Step 4: Work With Your Intention